brianellin/bsky-mcp-server/test/thread_examples_results.md

                                           <content>
                                             I was thinking about this with pagination recently

-the need to paginate data in my API responses actually _imposes_ a need for total ordering on a dataset that didn&apos;t previously have it. no order, no consistent pages.
+the need to paginate data in my API responses actually _imposes_ a need for total ordering on a dataset that didn't previously have it. no order, no consistent pages.

-it&apos;s the same with feeds. you need to be able to get paginated posts
+it's the same with feeds. you need to be able to get paginated posts
                                           </content>
                                           Engagement: 20 likes, 1 reposts, 0 replies, 1 quotes
                                         </post>